Sustainability reporting standards and legislation finalised: mandatory sustainability reporting begins

 Who is required to report and when does it apply?

-The scope of who is required to prepare a sustainability report, and when they must begin this reporting, is unchanged from the original version of the legislation.
+The scope of who is required to prepare a sustainability report, and when they must begin this reporting, is set out in the legislation passed by Parliament on 9 September 2024.

-• Two of the three stipulated size criteria (consolidated revenue, consolidated gross assets and consolidated number of FTE employees); or
+• Two of the three stipulated size criteria (consolidated revenue, consolidated gross assets and consolidated number of full-time equivalent employees); or

 • is a registered corporation under the NGER Act (or required to make an application to register); or